Programs

 timewarrior: Time tracking software.
 I like to record and visualize time spent being productive.
 I assume gaps between intervals are either sleep, gaming, or consooming.

-dwmblocks: I like to write custom modules to be displayed in dwm’s status bar, I don’t display much, just the time (RFC3339), the sum of recorded timewarrior interval durations (switches to show current duration and tags for open intervals), and a module that displays the sum of my liabilities I record in my ledger.
+dwmblocks: I like to write custom modules to be displayed in dwm’s status bar.
+Always have the time, sum of recorded timewarrior interval durations (switches to show current duration and tags for open intervals), a script that returns my current Anki streak using AnkiConnect’s API, and a module that displays the sum of liabilities I record in my ledger.

 pass: my choice password manager, passwords are edited in plaintext, and then encrypted by a GPG key and saved.